SaswatB/crylic/docs/reference/configuration-file.md

 _Default: false_

-Disables React Fast Refresh, which may improve stability of making changes but will slow down the speed at which changes will be reflected in a frame.
+Disables React Fast Refresh, which may improve the stability of making changes but will slow down the speed at which changes will be reflected in a frame.

 </details>